 The civil rights march in Derry on 5 October 1968 is often cited as the start of "the Troubles" in Northern Ireland.

-A planned parade took place to protest at the unfair allocation of houses and jobs, as well as the limited franchise in local government elections.
+A planned march took place to protest at the unfair allocation of houses and jobs, as well as the limited franchise in local government elections.

 The protest was planned by the Derry Housing Action Committee (DHAC) with the support of the Northern Ireland Civil Rights Association (NICRA).
 When the march was announced, the Apprentice Boys, a Protestant organisation, declared that they would hold a parade on the same day.